dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Two suspend states (blocked/suspend and ready/suspend)

-    * Because block and suspend are 2 independent states(block: whether has interrupt; suspend: whether in the main memory)
+    * Because block and suspend are 2 independent states(block: whether waiting for resources; suspend: whether in the main memory)
-    * May be there is a program waiting for user input, and at this time OS decide to move it outof the main memory
+    * May be there is a program waiting for user input, and at this time OS decide to move it
+    *  outof the main memory

     ![image-20190125114715372](image-20190125114715372.png)